 American muscle cars are known the world over for power and speed.
-The trend started in the 1960s when American automakers like Ford, Chevrolet, Dodge and Plymouth among others began taking massive, powerful engines and placing them between the wheels of smaller, lighter chassis.
-Performance became the name of the game, and these powerful beasts were leading the pack.
-Although the term "muscle car" is mostly associated with vehicles of this bygone era, modern rear-wheel-drive sports cars inspired by these extreme classic cars have started to adopt the term today.
+The trend started in the 1960s when American automakers like Ford, Chevy, Dodge, and Plymouth, among others, began taking large, powerful engines and placing them between the wheels of a smaller, lighter chassis.
+Performance became the name of the game, and these powerful beasts were leaders of the pack.

 1964 Pontiac GTO

 It's debatable which vehicle was the first American muscle car, but fingers often point to the GTO.
 Pontiac's performance car presented buyers with a big engine and an affordable price.
 Not only that, but the automaker marketed it directly on the performance angle.

 Pontiac also made a couple of rebel moves in the construction of the GTO by not following restrictions from General Motors on putting large engines in small cars, a formula that hot rods and race cars had used for years to turn heads.
 The bold move quickly triggered an arms race from competing automakers like Ford, Chrysler, and Buick, among others.

 Pontiac stole the Ferrari name GTO, which stood for Gran Turismo Omologato and was supposed to indicate race cars with street-legal versions.
 The original 1964 GTO had a 389-cubic-inch V8 engine with 348 horsepower.
 They continued to build on the GTO through the years, making it bigger and more striking throughout its 10-year original run (before being resurrected from 2004 through 2006).

 1970 Chevrolet Chevelle SS 454